 Founder and Director

-Ashley performs with Rhythm Street Movement in Waking Up, Humbug, and various driveway tours.
-In past, she has performed at the 2018 Governors Ball Emmy Awards in Los Angeles, the 2018 MLBA All Star Pre Party Concert in Washington DC.
-Ashley performed at the Voices of the People Welcome Celebration for the 2017 Presidential Inauguration.
-She performed in the Disney Newsies Broadway Musical at the University of Northwestern.
+Ashley graduated from University of Northwestern- St. Paul with a double major in music with a vocal emphasis and business administration.
+She has a passion for rhythm and learning.
+She currently performs as a tap dancer with Rhythm Street Movement where she has been part of various shows and performances: Waking Up, Humbug, and various driveway tours.
+In past, she has performed at the 2018 Governors Ball Emmy Awards in Los Angeles, and the 2018 MLBA All Star Pre Party Concert in Washington DC.
+She has also performed in the Disney Newsies Broadway Musical at the University of Northwestern- St. Paul.
 In addition to this, Ashley has performed and competed internationally, receiving a bronze medal for her tap solo at the IDO World Performing Arts Cup in Seoul, South Korea.
 She also received a bronze medal at Dance World Cup Championships in Offenburg, Germany for a tap duet.

 Along with her tap education, training, and performing, Ashley was chosen to represent the state of Minnesota as a tap dancer in the book Dance Across the USA by Jonathon Givens.
 Another honor she has been given was when she was chosen with a select few to sing with the Honors Performance Series at Carnegie Hall in 2018 in New York City.
-Some additional performances consist of Rejuv Medical Summit, Angel Foundation Charity event and National Tap Dance Day to name a few.
+Some additional performances consist of Rejuv Medical Summit, Angel Foundation Charity event, and National Tap Dance Day to name a few.